Statewide recognition program to spotlight leading commercial projects, deals

 Virginia is particularly well positioned to benefit from those trends.
 The commonwealth hosts one of the world’s largest concentrations of data centers in Northern Virginia, while a growing pipeline of advanced manufacturing, health care and education projects continues to generate construction activity statewide.

-Large-scale manufacturing investments alone are helping drive billions of dollars in new development.
-In 2025, pharmaceutical giant Eli Lilly announced a $5 billion manufacturing campus in Goochland County, while AstraZeneca unveiled a $4.5 billion life sciences investment in Albemarle County and Merck began construction on a $3 billion pharmaceutical manufacturing facility in Rockingham County.
+Large-scale manufacturing investments are helping drive billions of dollars in new development.
+In 2025, Eli Lilly announced a $5 billion manufacturing campus in Goochland County, while AstraZeneca unveiled a $4.5 billion life sciences investment in Albemarle County and Merck began construction on a $3 billion pharmaceutical manufacturing facility in Rockingham County.